brsr/antitile/docs/conway.rst

      - .. image:: outline_0_0.svg
      - .. image:: outline_0_0.svg

-The invariants `g` and `b` also describe the center of the chamber structure.
+For EROs, the parity of the invariants :math:`g` and :math:`b` also describe the center of the chamber structure.
 In particular, an ERO with both :math:`g` and :math:`b` odd is not possible.
+(This does not apply to AEROs, which have different symmetry structure.)

 .. list-table:: Chamber center
    :header-rows: 1